-1. Enter the month the taxable gross weight increased.
+Enter the month the taxable gross weight increased.
 Enter the month here and on Form 2290, line 1 2.
 From Form 2290, page 2, determine the new taxable gross weight category.
-Next, go to the Partial-Period Tax Tables on page 9.
+Next, go to the Partial-Period Tax Tables on page 10.
 Find the month entered on line 1 above.
 Read down the column to the new category; this is the new tax.
-Enter the amount here \$ 3.
-On page 9, find the tax under that month for the previous category reported.
-Enter the amount here \$ 4.
+Enter the amount here . .
+On page 10, find the tax under that month for the previous category reported.
+Enter the amount here . . .
 Additional tax.
 Subtract line 3 from line 2.
-Enter the additional tax here and on Form 2290, line 3 \$ the partial-period tax tables.
+Enter the additional tax here and on Form 2290, line 3 \$

-If the increase in taxable gross weight occurs in July after you have filed your return, use the amounts on Form 2290, page 2, for the new category instead of
+If the increase in taxable gross weight occurs in July after you have filed your return, use the amounts on AUTION Form 2290, page 2, for the new category instead of the partial-period tax tables.